MaxHalford/qthun/README.md

 # Q'thun

-Q'thun (pronounced kuh-foon) is a Claude Code plugin that optimizes BigQuery SQL queries by iteratively improving them based on runtime and cost metrics.
+Q'thun (pronounced kuh-thoon) is a Claude Code plugin that optimizes BigQuery SQL queries by iteratively improving them based on runtime and cost metrics.

 What it does: